LaraR2101/peptide-RT-in-RPLC/README.md

 Input feature engineering including creation of amino acid coefficients using SVR

-SVR and some Random Forest Models
+SVR and some Random Forest Models for final predictions